A statistician is someone who loves to work with numbers but doesn’t have the personality to be an accountant.

 Statistics in the hands of an engineer are like a lamppost to a drunk–they’re used more for support than illumination.

-The average Australian has one testical and one breast and less that two legs!
+The average Australian has one testicle and one breast and less than two legs!

 Statisticians do it……

 Statisticians do it with large numbers.

 Statisticians do it with only a 5% chance of being rejected.